How is Cadmus Different?

 Although we are a federation and as such are a group of schools with a single governing body, our unique structure ensures that each school remains autonomous.

-Each school has a local governing committee composed of representatives from parents, the local community and staff of each school as well as local authority governors and co-opted Governors.
+Each school has a local governing board composed of representatives from parents, the local community, and staff of each school as well as local authority governors and co-opted Governors.

-All strategic and financial decisions are delegated to the local governing committees so each school within Cadmus Family of Schools retains its own individuality and autonomy.
-Power is held locally with each school, not centrally.
+All school-level strategic and financial decisions are delegated to the local governing boards so each school within Cadmus Family of Schools retains its own individuality and autonomy.

 What Ofsted Says About Us